sama1mansn/greenfield-docs/docs/guide/greenfield-blockchain/modules/storage-provider.md

 The storage provider can be in one of these several statuses:

 * `STATUS_IN_SERVICE`: The SP is in service. it can serve user's Create/Upload/Download request.
-* `STATUS_IN_JAILED`: The SP has been slashed many times, and its deposit tokens is insufficient.
 * `STATUS_GRACEFUL_EXITING`: The SP is exiting gracefully.
 All the object stored in it will be shifted to another sp.
-* `STATUS_OUT_OF_SERVICE`: The SP is out of service. it can be a short-lived service unavailable.
-Users are unable to store or get payload data on it.

 The storage providers metadata should be primarily stored and accessed by the `OperatorAddr`, an EIP712 account address for the operator of the storage provider.
 Three additional indices are maintained per storage provider metadata in